Reasonable Faith Baltimore

 Something Happened

-Regardless of one's worldview, nearly all scholars agree that something significant occurred in the early stages of the first century.
+Regardless of one’s worldview, nearly all scholars agree that something significant occurred in the early first century.
 Christianity began, eyewitnesses spread this news worldwide, and men lost their lives, proclaiming they saw the risen Jesus.
-But is there historical evidence to support our belief in today's world?
+But is there historical evidence to support our belief in today’s world?

 Eyewitness reports help report a historical event.
 However, some are stronger than others.
 Below is the acronym to help remember eyewitness accounts of resurrected Jesus.